 Produce a sprawling hand-drawn mind map, as in this example by Tlemermeyer:

-Use illustrations and colours to communicate and emphasise ideas, as in these ‘sketchnotes’ by Eva-Lotta Lamm:
+Use illustrations and colors to communicate and emphasize ideas, as in these sketchbook pages by Eva-Lotta Lamm:

-Organise ideas visually in a grid formation, as in this illustration of design studio tools by Grid London:
+Organize ideas visually in a grid formation, as in this illustration by Grid London:

 Once you have selected a presentation method for your brainstorming, the next step is to actually generate some ideas!
 Please read our guide to selecting a great Art project idea.